-Although weekend are the usual time for wedding, they may occur at any time during the week that is convenient for both the wedding party and the pastor.
+Although weekends are the usual time for weddings, they may occur at any time during the week that is convenient for both the wedding party and the pastor.

 If a rehearsal seems necessary, it should be scheduled well in advance of the wedding itself.
 Only those who have some role in the wedding ceremony should be present at the rehearsal.

 Weddings are traditionally accompanied by music, and St. Joseph’s offers both organ music on its historic instrument and a singer.
 The pastor can put you in contact with both the organist and the singer when you discuss your wedding with him.
 If you wish to have music that is not supplied directly by the church (for example, a string quartet, or a singer of your choice), this must be approved by the organist, who is also the Director of Music.

 Should plan on having a wedding at St. Joseph’s, you should be aware that the scattering of flower petals, rice, or anything else in the church or on the sidewalk in front of the church is not allowed for safety reason.
 Photographers and videographers are most welcome, but they must not interrupt the ceremony or enter the altar area.
 If you wish to have flowers, you may either leave them at the church after the ceremony or take them with you.